Mandragora - Mandragora officinarum

 © Mikell Y Worley, Mandrake, Watercolor and Pen and Ink, 5" x 7'

 This year I'm featuring the Deadly Herbs of Halloween.
 We'll begin with Mandrake, the root of Mandragora.
 Legend states that the plant sprung from the dripping blood and semen of men who were hanged at the gallows.

 Mandrake, translated as the dragon resembling man, (Atropa mandragora, Mandragora officinale) is one of the most powerful of the Halloween Herbs.
 The root, said to resemble the form of a human body, can grow to a length of three or four feet.
 It is most often associated with males (Man-drake, Mandragan, Mandragor, Mannkin), but other names include a feminine reference (Ladykins and Womandrake).
 And there are other folk names including Brain Thief, Wild Lemon, and Raccoon Berry.
 Do you see why I love herbs?

 If that weren't enough, there are additional benefits!
 It can protect your home and assure affluence and abundance.
 Silver coins placed next to this handy root will double in amount over night.
-Even those who aren't known for our mathematical expertise can see the benefit!
+Even those of us who aren't known for our mathematical expertise can see the benefit!

 Mandrake can be used to attract love if you hang the root on the headboard of your bed.
 Keep in mind, this is a three to four foot long hairy root that looks something like a person.
 I'm just wondering how I'd react if I woke up in the middle of the night and . . . .oh, never mind.
 Once true love is guaranteed it will ensure fertility and the scent ensures a peaceful night's sleep - at least until the baby arrives!